Oitomi teapots and kettles (history, manufacture, use and care).

 If you want a traditional cast-iron teapot but prefer a dash of color.
 Then Oitomi has a modern take on the traditional Japanese cast iron teapot.

 Their in-house designer can make a bespoke set of molds within two to three months.
-Or potential clients can also choose from over 2000 molds.
-From design to manufacture, it is all done on-sight and finished to the requested specifications.
-This could be one of the reasons why Oitomi has been in business for over 170 years.
+Potential clients can also choose from over 2,000 molds.
+From design to manufacture, it is all done onsite and finished to the requested specifications.
+This level of customer service could be one of the reasons why Oitomi has been in business for over 170 years.

 Materials

-As you enter the foundry, you are surrounded by the essential material to make cast iron.
+As you enter the foundry, you see the essential materials to make cast iron, such as hard-coking coal and iron.

 Oitomi uses the method of sand casting instead of traditional clay molding.

-This is why you can buy a kettle or teapot at a much lower price than one made with clay molds.
+So, you can buy a kettle or teapot at a lower price than one made with clay molds.

-But do not be fooled into thinking the process is all done by machine.
+But do not be fooled into thinking the process is automated.

 Special sand is boxed and then hauled into a pressing machine by hand.